vistrcm/mbox2mongo/README.md

 # mbox2mongo

-Simple script to read messages from mbox file and save it into mongodb database.
+Read messages from mbox file and save it into mongodb database.